Healing Hearts, Minds & Bodies

 James S. Gordon, MD

-Rethinking Psychiatry and Chitari Foundation announce their May 16 &17 Mind-Body Symposium featuring Dr. James Gordon, Harvard educated psychiatrist and world renowned expert in using mind body medicine to heal depression, anxiety and psychological trauma.
+Rethinking Psychiatry and Chitari Foundation announce their May 16 &17 Mind-Body Symposium featuring keynote speaker Dr. James Gordon, Harvard educated psychiatrist and world renowned expert in using mind body medicine to heal depression, anxiety and psychological trauma.

 Join us at our November meeting for a presentation by psychiatrist and author, Dr. Steven Goldsmith.